CBSE Class 10 > Class 10 Notes > Science > Short & Long Answer Question - Our Environment

 Ans:

-A vegetarian diet helps us obtain more energy because it involves consuming food directly from plants, which are the primary producers in the food chain.
-Plants convert sunlight into chemical energy through photosynthesis, making them the most direct and efficient source of energy available to consumers.
+A vegetarian diet helps us obtain more usable energy because we eat directly from plants, which are the primary producers in a food chain.
+Plants convert sunlight into chemical energy through photosynthesis, so they contain the largest share of the original energy.

-According to the 10 percent energy transfer rule, only about 10% of the energy stored in one trophic level is passed on to the next level.
-For example, when a herbivore eats a plant, only about 10% of the plant's energy is transferred to the herbivore.
-Similarly, when a carnivore eats the herbivore, it again receives only about 10% of the herbivore's energy.
-This means that as we move up each level in the food chain, there is a significant reduction in the amount of available energy.
+According to the 10 percent energy transfer rule, only about 10% of the energy at one trophic level is passed on to the next level.
+For example, when a herbivore eats a plant it gains only about 10% of the plant's energy; when a carnivore eats that herbivore it gains only about 10% of the herbivore's energy.
+Each step up the food chain loses most of the energy as heat and metabolic waste.

 Q12: